mrknorman/evolving_attention_thesis/05_parameters/05_the_problem_with_parameters.typ

 A Bayesian optimisation approach makes use of our initial beliefs, priors, about the structure of the objective function @hyperparameter_optimisation_review.
 For example, you might expect the objective function to be continuous and that closer points in the parameter space might have similar performance.
 The objective function is estimated probabilistically across the parameter space.
 It is updated as more information is gathered by new samples, which can be gathered either in batches or one at a time.
 The information obtained by these new samples is incorporated into the estimated objective function in an effort to move it closer to the ground truth objective function.

 The placement of samples is determined by a combination of the updated belief and a defined acquisition function, which determines the trade-off between exploration and exploitation.
 The acquisition function assigns each point in the parameter space a score based on its expected contribution to the optimisation goal, effectively directing the search process.
-A standard method for modelling the objective function in Bayesian optimisation is Gaussian Processes, but other techniques are available, such as Random Forests and Bayesian Neural Networks, among others.
+A standard method for modeling the objective function in Bayesian optimisation is Gaussian Processes, but other techniques are available, such as Random Forests and Bayesian Neural Networks, among others.
 This optimisation technique is often employed when evaluating the objective function is expensive or time-consuming, as it aims to find the optimal solution with as few evaluations as possible.
 See @bayesian_descent_hp_optimisation.

 #figure(
     image("bayesian_descent.png",  width: 90%),